usyless/Derpibooru-Tag-Autocomplete/README.md

 - Press `tab` to fill the currently selected item, by default this will fill the first item.
 - Currently supported search operators (will not interfere with search):
   - `,`, `AND`, `&&`, `OR`, `||`, `-`, `!`, `NOT`, `()`

+## Settings
+- You can change the match mode from any match in the search to just matching the start of the tags
+- If you enable the local autocomplete you need to make sure to provide a valid tags file
+- The tags file is a csv of format `{tag name},{tag count},"{tag aliases separated by commas inside quotes}"`

 ## Install
 ### Firefox Desktop/Mobile (or Fennec)